OP Stack

 Executing message (destination chain)

-1. The user, or a relayer, sends an executing message to L2ToL2CrossDomainMessenger to relay the message.
+1. The autorelayer (or the user, or any offchain entity) sends an executing message to L2ToL2CrossDomainMessenger to relay the message.

 2. The destination token bridge calls SuperchainERC20.crosschainMint (opens in a new tab) to mint tokens for the user/contract that called SuperchainTokenBridge.sendERC20 originally.